THE BEST CHIROPRACTIC CARE IN MINNETONKA

 There are many types of poor sleep.
 The worst is insomia.

-Insomnia is a state of hyperarousal with high cortisol, high glutamate, low gaba, low serotonin, & high norepinephrine, according to Jay Lombard, DO.
+Insomnia is a state of hyperarousal with high cortisol, high glutamate, low gaba and low serotonin according to Jay Lombard, DO.

 There are many damaging effects of too much cortisol.
 One being the effects on your brain.